m-mansoor-ali/titanium-grid/README.md

 # \<titanium-grid\>

-titanium-grid is a free, high-quality data grid / data table @Polymer elementPolymer element
+titanium-grid is a free, high-quality data grid / data table @Polymer element

 ## Install the Polymer-CLI